arttuladhar/learn/content/Introduction to Kubernetes/Kubernetes/04_Kubernetes_Building_Blocks.md

 ## Pods

+A pod is the basic unit that Kubernetes deals with.
+Containers themselves are not assigned to hosts.
+Instead, closely related containers are grouped together in a pod.
+A pod generally represents one or more containers that should be controlled as a single “application”.

 A Pod is the smallest and simplest Kubernetes object.
 It is the unit of deployment in Kubernetes, which represents a single instance of the application.
 A Pod is a logical collection of one or more containers, which:

 * Are scheduled together on the same host with the Pod